One in three pets need veterinary treatment each year, with the average bill now standing at £300, research shows.

 "There is no NHS for our pets and even minor medical treatment can cost hundreds of pounds.

 "Pet insurance protects you against the unexpected vet’s bills when your pet needs treatment and can help your pet live a longer, healthier life."

-When choosing a policy, head of pet insurance at Confused.com Kate Rose urged pet owners to check the level of cover they are getting.
+When choosing a policy, head of pet insurance at Confused.com Alex Webb urged pet owners to check the level of cover they are getting.

-"You need to compare policies not just on the cost but also on what it offers," she said.
+"You need to compare policies not just on the cost but also on what it offers," he said.